Course Details and Content

 This course is suitable for students for whom English is their first language or for those who have a strong command of the English language.
 It is aimed at improving English skills through a study of Literature and Creative Writing.
 Students are encouraged to explore and develop their skills in literacy criticism through close analysis of a range of texts.
 Students will have the opportunity to study poetry, prose extracts, short stories and selected scenes from plays.
 For Creative Writing, there will be workshops on how students can create engaging openings to their stories, using effective imagery in their writing, create tension and suspense, different genres etc. All of this would be supported by the short stories, poems, novel extracts and drama extracts already taught.

-This course is offered at advanced, intermediate and elementary levels where emphasis will be on Spanish conversation.
+This course is offered at advanced, intermediate and elementary levels where emphasis will be on French conversation.
 Students will be able to learn the art of conversation required in the daily round of social life, such as greetings, requests, thanks, regrets, apologies and enquiries.
 There will be opportunities for the more advanced students to improve their conversation and written skills.

 The course operates on Microsoft software and covers a wide range of computer applications, including word-processing, spreadsheets, databases, desktop publishing, powerpoint, multimedia, graphics, programming, control technology and the Internet; no previous computer experience is required.
 Control technology is included for more advanced students.
 This looks in more detail at the use of computers in controlling mechanical devices such as robots.